If we don’t get rid of it, capitalism is going to destroy society.

 Given that millions in the former group have been gradually moulded into mini-Mussolinis by too much exposure to the Daily Mail, that sort of alliance doesn’t seem feasible any more – but if any section of society was going to fully appreciate the catastrophe that awaits us without radical action, you’d think it would be the latter.

-In practice, they’re often just as brainwashed as everyone else.
-Rich liberals aren’t usually racist, and they don’t read the Sun.
+In practice, however, they’re often just as brainwashed as everyone else.
+Rich liberals aren’t usually openly racist, and they don’t read the Sun.
 But they’re still conditioned by the media they consume and the culture they’re a part of.

 If tabloid readers have an instinctive bias towards the hard-right, a lot of broadsheet-rustlers have one towards the extreme centre – the idea that politics should essentially be non-ideological technicians trying to administrate capitalist society as efficiently as possible, occasionally introducing mild reforms, but doing nothing to fundamentally change the nature of societies rigged in favour of the wealthiest.